sambdavidson/file-to-qr/README.md

 go run . --in_file=path/to/file.png
 ```

-There are a number of flags to modify functionality
+There are a number of flags to modify functionality:

 ```
 -bytes_per_qr int